Nyhavn 33

 Nyhavn 33 is a listed property overlooking the Nyhavn canal in central Copenhagen, Denmark.
+A wall stone with a compass rose, a Dannebrog and two sand glasses bear testament to the fact that the building once belonged to a manufacturer of ship sails, flags and compasses.

 History

 17th and 18th centuries

-The property was by 1689 as No. 12 in St. Ann's East Quarter (Sankt Annæ Øster Kvarter) owned by skipper Jørgen Olsen.
-The current building was constructed for him some time around 1684.
-The property was by 1756 as No. 17 owned by skibsmåler Rasmus Hansen.
+The property was listed in Copenhagen's first cadastre from 1689 as No. 12 in St. Ann's East Quarter (Sankt Annæ Øster Kvarter), owned by skipper Jørgen Olsen.
+The present building on the site was constructed for him some time around 1684.
+The property was listed in the new cadastre of 1756 as No. 17 in St. Ann's East Quarter.
+It belonged to skibsmåler Rasmus Hansen at that time.

-The third floor was added in 1767.
+Rasmus Christensen Kock

-The property had by 1787 been acquired by Rasmus Christensen Kock (Koch), a manufacturer of ship sails, flags and compasses.
-He lived in the building with his wife Birthe Maria Wogstrup, a 26-year old son and a 20-year-old daughter from the wife first marriage, the daughter's three children (aged nine to 11) and his own two sisters.
+The property was later acquired by Rasmus Christensen Kock (Koch).
+In 1764, he acquired citizenship as a manufacturer of ship sails, flags and compasses.
+He heightened the building with one floor in 1767.
+At the time of the 1787 census, he lived in the building with his wife Birthe Maria Wogstrup, a 26-year-old son and a 20-year-old daughter from the wife's first marriage, the daughter's three children (aged nine to 11) and his own two sisters.
 The sailor Lars Madsen Hviid, two maids (aged 20 and 21) and seven apprentices (aged 17 to 20) were also part of the large household.

-19th century

-At the time of the 1801 census, Koch and his wife resided in the building with Kich's 44-year-old brother Johanne Marie Kock, the 45-year-old widow Anne Magdalene Lystrup, the widow's 25-year-old son Rasmus Lystrup (theology student) and six employees in Koch's business (five of them apprentices).
+At the time of the 1801 census, Kock and his wife resided in the building with Kock's 44-year-old sister Johanne Marie Kock, the 45-year-old widow Anne Magdalene Lystrup, the widow's 25-year-old son Rasmus Lystrup (theology student) and six employees in Koch's business (five of them apprentices).

 The property was again listed as No. 17 in the new cadastre of 1806.
-It was by then still owned by Rasmus Christensen Koch.
+It was at that time still owned by Rasmus Christensen Koch.